Remi-Coulom/joedb/doc/source/concurrency.rst

 incomplete.
 It should be fixed (for instance, by copying the database of the client that disconnected) before removing the mutex.

-For better performance or reliability, use the :ref:`joedb server <joedb_server>` instead.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^

 ``Server_Connection`` allows connecting to a running :ref:`joedb_server`.
-The server can use a timeout for the lock, and allows simultaneous pulls by many clients, so it should offer much better performance and reliability than ``SSH_Connection``.
+The server does not use a mutex file, can set a timeout for the lock, and allows simultaneous pulls.
+It should offer much better performance and reliability than ``SSH_Connection``.